NedKe/HCPP-1/README.md

 ---

 ##### Homepage
-- The first section of the homepage gives a brief introduction to the Swedish Ultraflyers and invites the user to have an experience of flying on an ultralight plane, see ***figure 4 left***.
+- The first section of the homepage gives a brief introduction to the Swedish Ultraflyers and invites the user to have an experience of flying on an ultralight plane, see ***figure 5 left***.
-- The second section is a ***sign up form*** and give immediate access to the user to book a test flight at the Swedish Ultraflyers club and meet with the club's instructors see ***figure 4 right***.
+- The second section is a ***sign up form*** and give immediate access to the user to book a test flight at the Swedish Ultraflyers club and meet with the club's instructors see ***figure 5 right***.
 <figure>
   <img src="assets/images/homepage-content.png" alt="The homepage sections"/>
-  <figcaption>Figure 4.
+  <figcaption>Figure 5.
 The homepage contents showing a form on the right and the text on the left </figcaption>
 </figure>

 ---

 ##### About
- - The first section of this page he club's history and its curriculum, picture on the top with grey background color, see ***figure 5 left***.
+ - The first section of this page he club's history and its curriculum, picture on the top with grey background color, see ***figure 6 left***.
- - The second section presents the information about the ***Flight school***, picture on the top with light green color, see ***figure 5 right***.
+ - The second section presents the information about the ***Flight school***, picture on the top with light green color, see ***figure 6 right***.
-- At the bottom part of the About page, the contact and address information is provided on a yellow background, see ***figure 5 bottom***.
+- At the bottom part of the About page, the contact and address information is provided on a yellow background, see ***figure 6 bottom***.
  <figure>
   <img src="assets/images/readme-about.png" alt="Page About sections"/>
-  <figcaption>Figure 5.
+  <figcaption>Figure 6.
 The page About's contents showing the first section on the left picture, the second section on the right picture and the contact section at the bottom</figcaption>
 </figure>

 ---

 ##### Planes
 The Planes page introduces the user to the types of ultralight planes that the club owns.
-This page is divided into three sections differentiated by colors, ***see figure 6***.
+This page is divided into three sections differentiated by colors, ***see figure 7***.
 Here the users learn what airplanes they should expect flying with if they are interested in joining as a club member or student to flight school.
 <figure>
   <img src="assets/images/readme-planes.png" alt="Page plane sections"/>
-  <figcaption>Figure 6.
+  <figcaption>Figure 7.
 The page plane's contents showing the first section on the left picture introducing to Dynamic plane, the second section in the middile presents Skylane plane and the picture to the right is about about the seaplane</figcaption>
 </figure>

 ---

 ##### Ceritificate
-- The first section is an introduction to flight training procedures followed by information about prices for users who want to become a club member, see ***figure 7 left***.
+- The first section is an introduction to flight training procedures followed by information about prices for users who want to become a club member, see ***figure 8 left***.

-- The second section provides prices to book different plane types followed by training costs for those who want to start flight training at the club's school, see ***figure 7 middle***.
+- The second section provides prices to book different plane types followed by training costs for those who want to start flight training at the club's school, see ***figure 8 middle***.

-- Finally, the third section of the certificate page is a ***form*** where the user can apply to the school training programs, see ***figure 7 right***.
+- Finally, the third section of the certificate page is a ***form*** where the user can apply to the school training programs, see ***figure 8 right***.
 The form gives the users an option to choose what they want to apply for and pick up a start date.
 The user should be above 18 years old to fly with an instructor and provides information on the age so that the club can plan on what program they can start based on the user's age.
 If the user already has the medical certificate and student permit, which are required to fly with an instructor, they can also upload the files in this form.

 <figure>
   <img src="assets/images/readme-cert.png" alt="Snapshot of all pages in one picture"/>
-  <figcaption>Figure 7.
+  <figcaption>Figure 8.
 The page certificate's contents showing the first section on the left, the second section in the middle, and the form section on the left.</figcaption>
 </figure>

 ---

 ##### Thank you
 A page with a thank you message pops up when the ***Lets Fly***  or ***Submit your application*** buttons in ***homepage*** and page ***Certificate***, respectively, are pressed.
-This page gives a  confirmation to users that the buttons work and the form is submitted, see ***figure 8 top***.
+This page gives a  confirmation to users that the buttons work and the form is submitted, see ***figure 9 top***.

 ##### Terms and conditions
 In the form sections in ***homepage*** and page ***Certificate***, the user is provided with a link to read terms and conditions that open up in another tab if it is clicked.
-The users can read the terms before ticking the box.
+The users can read the terms before ticking the box,see ***figure 9 bottom*** .

 <figure>
   <img src="assets/images/thank-terms.png" alt="confirmation and terms content"/>
   <figcaption>Figure 9.
-The message in confirmation page is at the top and the content of page terms and conditions is at the bottom of the picture.</figcaption>
+The message in confirmation page at the top.
+The content of page terms and conditions at the bottom.</figcaption>
 </figure>